1nick9/PS2-Magic-ICE-FINAL-REVERSE/README.md

 # PS2-Magic-ICE-FINAL-REVERSE
 This is a project to reverse and resource the PS2 Magic ICE Final code.

+This is a first coding project for me so please bare with the learning process ontop of the reversing side.

 Have tidied up the repo.

 FINAL-REVERSE-define-restbump.s is the reverse i initially did and left behind for moving onto h2o reverse as summ0ne supplied the source for it as FINAL.asm.